developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 ## Also See

 * [Deploying Layouts](../guide/usage/#vdeploylayouts) | Instructions for pushing layout files to a device
-* [Customizing Keyboard Settings](../guide/usage/#iiisetbuttonproperties) | Complete guide to customization
+* [Customizing Keyboard Settings](../guide/usage/#iiisetbuttonproperties) | Complete guide to setting button properties
-* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | Implementation article and sample code by Zebra engineering
+* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | **Article by Zebra Engineering** in implementation, with sample code
-* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | Article on Working with EKD-made Layouts by Zebra engineering
+* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | **Article by Zebra Engineering** on working with EKD-made layouts